OxyContin Abuse and Addiction

-Oxycontin is a prescription pain reliever that is highly addictive.
+OxyContin is a prescription pain reliever that is highly addictive.
 When an addiction to the drug develops, negative side effects can develop.
-Oxycontin is potentially deadly when it is abused or used without the directions of a doctor.
+OxyContin abuse and using this drug without the directions of a doctor are both potentially deadly.

 Basics of the Drug